gonzalogcontacto/ddd-crud-express-typescript/README.md

 ## 📝 Next Steps 📝

 - Implement QueryBus and QueryCommands
-- Implement EventBus like RabbitMQ to send Domain Events
+- Subscribe Ecommerce Service to User Domain Events at the implemented EventBus (RabbitMQ)
 - Store Domain Events at Databases
 - Implement Observability with ELK
 - Implement Docker environment